zagaran/mongolia/README.md

 for test_object in TestObjects(): test_object.save()
 ```

-You can have mongloia log warnings or even raise exceptions if you want stricter checking of `DEFAULTS`.
+You can have mongolia log warnings or even raise exceptions if you want stricter checking of `DEFAULTS`.
 This is very useful if you are using `DEFAULTS` to define schemas on your collections and want detect or prevent execution code that is not in line with your schema.

 This is done with the following:
 ```